NomadkingWild/web-sprint-challenge-applied-javascript/README.md

 - [x ] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the `index.html` file itself.

-- [ ] Following the instructions in the `components/Header.js` file, create the Header.
+- [x ] Following the instructions in the `components/Header.js` file, create the Header.

-- [ ] Following the instructions in the `components/Tabs.js` file, create the Tabs.
+- [ x] Following the instructions in the `components/Tabs.js` file, create the Tabs.

-- [ ] Following the instructions in the `components/Cards.js` file, create the Cards.
+- [x] Following the instructions in the `components/Cards.js` file, create the Cards.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.